What is Fitness? Part 2

 Plank holds

-The 3rd component to physical fitness is flexibility which is having the ability to move your joints and muscles freely through a wide range of motion.
+The third component of physical fitness is flexibility, which is the ability to move your joints and muscles freely through a wide range of motion.

 Exercises include: